dartoos-dev/json_cache/README.md

 'preferences': {'theme': {'dark': true}, 'notifications':{'enabled': true}}
 ```

-Above the _'profile'_ key is associated with the group of profile-related data,
+Above, the _profile_ key is associated with the profile-related data group,
-while _'preferences'_ is associated with preferences-related data.
+while the _preferences_ key is associated with the preferences-related data.

 <!-- @todo #10 Some implementation is needed to add more examples -->